Chris Broad (YouTuber): Other ventures

 Broad spoke at a TEDx conference at Tohoku University, where he presented on the power of YouTube and encouraged the audience to share their experiences with the world through the platform.
 In 2017, Broad hosted a documentary about cats in Japanese culture called Cat Nation, where he (despite being allergic to cats) travelled throughout Japan to document cat-centered activities and places, such as visiting the Wakayama Electric Railway, where a cat named Tama became a tourist attraction after it was appointed the station master of Kishi Station.

 Broad hosted an episode of Explore Regional Flavors: Visiting the Hidden Village, a documentary about Japan's local cuisine, which was broadcast on NHK World in August 2017.
 In 2022, he appeared in an interview with the Foreign Correspondents' Club of Japan and received an honorary one-year membership.
 In December 2022, he participated in a chess boxing match against PJ Brittain at the Mogul Chessboxing Championship, held at the Galen Center in Los Angeles.

 In 2023, Broad published the autobiography Abroad in Japan: Ten Years in the Land of the Rising Sun.
 It received positive reviews and was a Sunday Times Bestseller in August.

 After hosting a pop-up sake tasting bar in Kyoto for a week in 2023, Broad and Sharla "Sharmeleon" Hinskens opened a bar in Tokyo's Shibuya ward named Lost the following year.

 Charity work

 In 2022, Broad and Japan-based Welsh voice actor Connor "CDawgVA" Colquhoun collaborated on an eight-day 750 km cyclethon across Hokkaido to raise funds for the Immune Deficiency Foundation.
 The event was streamed live on Twitch and raised over $310,000.
 This was followed in 2023 by a nine-day 900 km bike ride in Kyushu, which raised over $555,000; in 2024 by a two-week 1,000 km bike ride from Yamaguchi to Tokyo, raising over $1 million; and in 2025, raising just under $1.07 million.

 Personal life

 In February 2023, Broad revealed that he was engaged to Canadian fellow YouTuber Sharla "Sharmeleon" Hinskens.
 They moved to Tokyo together later that year.
+They got married in 2025.